-Staff receive a three-month probation review, and a six month probation review in the form of an appraisal, where they will either be signed off on their probation period or given an extension based on performance.
+Staff receive a three-month probation review which is recorded in supervision, and a six month probation review in the form of an appraisal, where they will either be signed off on their probation period or given an extension based on performance.
 Appraisals take place annually.